charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 2B 2B' 2F 2F'
 ```

-Let's go through those a little more slowly.
+Let's go through the details of the notation.

 <a name="rubiks1-how-move-regular"></a>
 ### Regular Face Rotations